 enjoy it 🙂 :-) Cheers for watching mate, ride free 🙂

-Most of the GS range were great bikes. they will all find their place in time 🙂 Cheers for watching mate.
+great bikes, they will find their place in time 🙂 Cheers for watching mate and glad you enjoyed it, theres plenty more on the channel, hope you will climb aboard.
 Ride Free 🙂

 I Have 6 what I call classic motorcycles, my favorite being my 1981 Honda CB900f2 Bold'or, (The Flying Coke Can!)